rails/rails/guides/source/configuring.md

 * `config.file_watcher` the class used to detect file updates in the filesystem when `config.reload_classes_only_on_change` is true.
 Must conform to `ActiveSupport::FileUpdateChecker` API.

 * `config.filter_parameters` used for filtering out the parameters that you don't want shown in the logs, such as passwords or credit card numbers.
+New applications filter out passwords by adding the following `config.filter_parameters+=[:password]` in `config/initializers/filter_parameter_logging.rb`.

 * `config.force_ssl` forces all requests to be under HTTPS protocol by using `ActionDispatch::SSL` middleware.